 Why Bryn Mawr?
 I chose Bryn Mawr because I wanted a small and collaborative space to study math and become a better teacher.
 Everyone at Bryn Mawr supports each other's research interests and career goals, and I love being part of such a small, friendly community.

-Isaac Craig (he/him/they/them)Personal Webpage
+Isaac Craig (they/he)Personal Webpage

 Why Bryn Mawr?
 I chose to join the Bryn Mawr grad program because of its small, supportive environment that focuses on developing math and teaching skills.
 However, Bryn Mawr has been much more than a graduate program to me.
 While here, I have been given the opportunity to discuss social awareness and social justice, which I consider an important part of my education.